If you’re looking for the ultimate comfort food and potato recipe side dish, look no further than these Baked Potatoes and Cheddar and Broccoli.

 - Zucchini Potato Frittata: Easy, versatile and absolutely delicious!

-If you’ve made Baked Potatoes and Broccoli or any recipe on Studio Delicious, leave a recipe rating and tell me all about it in the comments below!
+If you’ve made Baked Potatoes with Cheddar and Broccoli or any recipe on Studio Delicious, leave a recipe rating and tell me all about it in the comments below!

 Looking for more tips and fresh, homemade recipes?
 Join my email list, tag and follow me on Instagram using #studiodeliciouseats, follow my boards on Pinterest, and see what I’m up to on Facebook and Twitter!